gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 Here are the things I’ve been trying to avoid as a Quality Assurance, in no particular order.

-- Make assumptions without validations.
+- Make an assumption without a validation.
 - No documents.
 - No expectations.
 - No patience.